bmc/scalasti/index.md

 # Contributing to Scalasti

-Scalasti is still under development.
 If you have suggestions or contributions, feel free to fork the [Scalasti repository][repo], make your changes, and send me a pull request.

 # Copyright and License

-Scalasti is copyright &copy; 2010-2011 Brian M. Clapper and is released under a [BSD License][].
+Scalasti is copyright &copy; 2010-2014 Brian M. Clapper and is released under a [BSD License][].

 # Patches